LuckCky/backend-engineering-challenge/README_INSTRUCTIONS.md

 	python -m unittest

 ### Some explaining
-1. - Why use custom input object and not 'with open(file) as file: ...'?
+Q: Why use custom input object and not 'with open(file) as file: ...'?

-- You can redefine any input object (e.g. data from database) and you don't need to change a lot of code.
-You just need input object to be an iterator.
+A: You can redefine any input object (e.g. data from database) and you don't need to change a lot of code.
+You just need input object to be an iterable.
-2. -

 #### Extra